-The safety of all children is our first concern when deciding if schools must be opened later, closed or closed early because of weather conditions.
+The safety of students and staff is our first concern when deciding if schools must be opened later, closed or closed early because of weather conditions.
 Here are some important points to remember:

 - The decision to close schools will be made no later than 5:30 a.m.
-If possible, the decision will be made the evening before. - CMS has the option of operating with a two-hour delay.
-Each principal will develop a modified bell schedule that begins two hours later than normal and ends at the regularly scheduled time. - Announcements about changes in school schedules will be delivered through CMS' parent notification system, social media platforms, mobile App and website.
-You can also tune into area radio and televisions stations or call the Communications Services Office at (980) 343-7450. - Do not call schools or the news media.
-Generally, all CMS schools will be affected by the decision, not just schools in areas of the county where weather conditions are most severe. - If no announcement is made, then schools will operate on a normal schedule.
+When possible, the decision will be made earlier. - Senate Bill 671, which the Governor signed into law on Friday, July 8th, 2022, allows for the permanent option for public school units to use a limited number of remote instruction days, rather than closing for inclement weather or other emergencies.
+More information regarding when and how CMS will exercise this option will be provided after the start of the school year. - CMS also has the option of operating with a two-hour delay.
+Each principal will develop a modified bell schedule that begins two hours later than normal and ends at the regularly scheduled time. - Announcements about changes in school schedules will be delivered through the CMS parent notification system, social media platforms, mobile app and website.
+You can also tune into area radio and televisions stations or call the Communications Services Office at (980) 343-7450. - Do not call individual schools or the news media.
+Generally, all CMS schools will be affected by the decision, not just schools in the area(s) of the county where weather conditions are most severe. - If no announcement is made, then schools will operate on a normal schedule.

 Weather conditions sometimes worsen during the day after children have arrived at school.
 If early dismissal of schools is necessary, information will be announced through the CMS parent notification system, local radio and television stations and CMS web and social media sites.
-If school is canceled or dismissed early, CMS will provide information about all activities for students, including CMS after-school activities and After-School Enrichment Programs (ASEP).
+Whenever school has been canceled or will be dismissed early, CMS will provide information about all activities for students, including CMS after-school activities and After-School Enrichment Programs (ASEP).